gruntwork-io/terragrunt/docs/_docs/07_opentofu/opentofu.md

 # OpenTofu

-Terragrunt will support OpenTofu when OpenTofu becomes available.
+Terragrunt will support OpenTofu when it becomes available.
 To learn more, see the official [OpenTofu website](https://opentofu.org/) and [project status](https://github.com/opentofu/opentofu/blob/main/WEEKLY_UPDATES.md).